ovh/docs/pages/web_cloud/web_hosting/sql_create_database/guide.en-ie.md

 ## Requirements

 - A [OVHcloud web hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) that includes at least one database.
-- An available database of those included in your web hosting plan
+- You need to have a database available to “create” from the databases included in your Web Hosting plan.
+If required, you can add [Start SQL](https://www.ovhcloud.com/en-ie/web-hosting/options/start-sql/) databases to your web hosting plan.
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) with the [necessary permissions](/pages/account_and_service_management/account_information/managing_contacts) to manage your web hosting plan

 ## Instructions